yh-ng/tp/docs/UserGuide.md

 - `date/<DD-MM-YYYY>` date of borrow (`23/11/2020`).

 🚩: The due date will be fixed to **1 month** from the date of loan.
+🚩: Duplicate book name will not be allowed.

 Example of usage: